Trump says he’s considering pardoning Martha Stewart, Rod Blagojevich

 The president said that Blagojevich said something dumb, but that "lots of politicians" do.

+“I’ll tell you another one … there’s another one that I’m thinking about.
+Rod Blagojevich -- 18 years in jail for being stupid and saying things that every other politician, you know that many other politicians say,” Trump told reporters.
+“And if you look at what he said, he said something to the effect like 'what do I get' … stupid thing to say.”

 The former Democratic governor, who was a contestant on Trump's "Celebrity Apprentice" in 2010, began his 14-year prison sentence in 2012 after being convicted of corruption.
-Blagovich's scheduled release date is in 2024.
+Blagojevich's scheduled release date is in 2024.

+Blagojevich was governor of Illinois from 2003 to 2009, when he was impeached and convicted on corruption charges over allegations he took bribes for political appointments—including to the open U.S. Senate seat of former President Barack Obama.

 Trump suggested he was more interested in “curtailing his sentence” than a full pardon.